iter8-tools/docs/docs/tutorials/abn/abn.md

 template: main.html
 ---

-# A/B Experiments
+# A/B Testing with the Iter8 SDK

-This tutorial describes an [A/B testing](../../user-guide/topics/ab_testing.md) experiment for a backend component.
+This tutorial describes how to do A/B testing of a backend component using the [Iter8 SDK](../../user-guide/topics/ab_testing.md).

 ![A/B/n experiment](images/abn.png)